Unit Overview

 Youth survey peers about bandage use and make recommendations to a bandage company.

 Youth present their bandages and share their processes with guests.
-Do this activity last to showcase all of the learning.

 Our funders